Anatta336/vue-quote-builder/Progress.md

 - Generate an email giving quote details to the customer.
 Will need to do research on generating (using Blade?) and sending emails from within Laravel.
 Estimate 3 hours.
 - Daily cron that emails out a summary of quotes.
 Will need research on creating cron jobs from Laravel.
 Estimate 3 hours.

-I added frontend support for listing all existing quotes.
+I added frontend support for showing a list of all quotes.
-I added frontend support and backend routes for creating, editing, and deleting quotes.
+I added frontend support along with the backend routes they use for creating, editing, and deleting quotes.
+I resolved some issues with how the relationship between a quote and its products was being resolved.
+I added basic frontend support for listing the products that are in a quote.
+Confirmed that a quote created in the database appears correctly in the frontend.

+Next I will be adding support for manipulating the products in a quote.

 ## To Do